-During spring quarter, writing tutoring is available at Lacey in room 152.
+During fall quarter, writing tutoring is available at Lacey in room 152.
 Sign up at LSS-West at the Olympia campus or at the Lacey One Stop.

 Students who are recommended by an instructor may enroll in the 2-credit tutor training class, English 291, which is usually offered in winter or spring.
 Students who complete the training course are eligible to apply for a paid student tutor position.
 Either during or before their first quarter of employment, writing tutors must also complete a 2-credit practicum course.
 Once hired, tutors participate in ongoing professional development, including mentoring, staff training, and special projects.

 Email Chris Dorn, Learning Support Services Administrator, at email@example.com for more information.